 Just like most lifting gear, you can find dozens of seemingly good dipping belts on the market.
 How can you know which will work and which won’t?
 That’s what I’ll discuss in this section.

 The majority of the best dipping belts are made from neoprene, which provides a nice balance between comfort and durability.
 And, of course, as neoprene gets thicker, there will be smaller chances of chafing and pinching.

 Some brands use leather to make use of its impeccable rigidity and durability.
 If you choose that option, remember that it might feel extremely uncomfortable for about two weeks until it breaks in.

 If you take a quick look at the market, you’ll notice that most belts come in only one size.
 That actually makes sense because the belt doesn’t have to fully wrap around your body like a powerlifting belt.

 What matters more is the chain length.
-Most belts come with 34”–36” chains, which should be perfect for average lifters.
-People who have girthier waists should get a 40” chain, or longer, to allow the wight to dangle away from the crotch.
+Most dip belts with chains come with 34”–36” chains, which should be perfect for average lifters.
+People with girthier waists should get a 40” chain or longer, to allow the weight to dangle away from the crotch.